NEWS

 For many people, their first point of contact with Preble Street is the Learning Collaborative.
 The Learning Collaborative is a low-barrier medical clinic, where people who are experiencing homelessness can go for help with basic needs and get medical care for acute injuries and illnesses.
 This program is based in Portland, ME, and serves some of the most vulnerable people in the city, who live outside, in shelters, and in places not meant for human habitation.

-The new caseworker with Rapid Re-Housing will help reach and enroll people who access care at the Learning Collaborative and use Preble Street’s Health Services, spending much of their time at the Learning Collaborative and on the new MaineHealth CONNECT Van, a low-barrier, mobile health clinic that provides psychiatric care and connects people to other community-based health resources.
+The new caseworker with Rapid Re-Housing will help reach and enroll people who access care at the Learning Collaborative and use Preble Street’s Health Services, spending much of their time at the Learning Collaborative and on the new MaineHealth CONNECT Van, a low-barrier, mobile health outreach program that provides psychiatric care and connects people to other community-based health resources.
 In its first year, the goal for this role is to help house 12-15 individuals and families.

 By expanding its footprint and creating new caseworker positions to connect with more individuals, the Rapid Re-Housing Team is helping to make housing accessible for all people in Maine.